 Spirit is an American ultra-low-cost airline that operates flights in the U.S., the Caribbean, Latin America, and South America.

-The airline is headquartered in Miramar, Florida with bases in O’hare (Chicago), Atlantic City, Dallas, Orlando, Las Vegas, and Fort Lauderdale.
+The airline is headquartered in Miramar, Florida with bases in Chicago O’Hare (ORD), Atlantic City, Dallas, Orlando, Las Vegas, and Fort Lauderdale.

 It has a fleet size of 128 that flies to more than 72 destinations around the world, but primarily within North America.
 The company slogan is “less money, more go.”